cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 The Physiology Engine is a C++ based, open source, multi-platform (Windows, Mac, and Linux), comprehensive human physiology engine that will drive medical education, research, and training technologies.
 The Physiology Engine enables accurate and consistent physiology simulation across the medical community.
 The engine can be used as a standalone application or integrated with simulators, sensor interfaces, and models of all fidelities.
+This engine is a fork of the %BioGears physiology engine, maintained by its original authors, now at Kitware.

-Original BioGears high-level objectives include:
+High-level objectives include:
 -   Create a publicly available physiology research platform that enables accurate and consistent simulated physiology across training applications
 -   Lower the barrier to create medical training content
 -   Engage the community to develop and extend physiology models
+-   Expand the body of knowledge regarding the use of simulated physiology for medical education
 -   Meet the training needs of the military
--   Expand the body of knowledge regarding the use of simulated physiology for medical education

 ## How do I get The Physiology Engine?